Follow

 GROUP SHOWS:

-The Dalí’s Surprisingly Surreal Photo Contest Online Exhibit 2025, The Dalí Museum in St. Petersburg, FL, USA.
+The Dalí’s Surprisingly Surreal Photo Contest Online Exhibit 2025, The Dalí Museum in St. Petersburg, FL, US.

 MOTILE ART the 4th International Online Art Exhibition 2024, India.